-We aspire to achieve prominence in occupational therapy education through dynamic teaching, scholarship, and transformative experiences, grounded in our values, collaborative relationships, a culture of mutual respect, community engagement, and service.
-Our graduates will create opportunities for all people to participate in meaningful occupations across all contexts.
+The occupational therapy program aspires to achieve prominence in occupational therapy education through dynamic teaching, scholarship, and transformative experiences; an education grounded in values, collaborative relations, mutual respect, community engagement, and service.
+Our graduates will promote client-centered occupational participation, by creating opportunities for people, groups, and populations to participate within meaningful occupations, relationships, and contexts.